opencv/opencv/modules/gpu/doc/video.rst

     :param nextImg: Second input image of the same size and the same type as  ``prevImg`` .

     :param u: Horizontal component of the optical flow of the same size as input images, 32-bit floating-point, single-channel

     :param v: Vertical component of the optical flow of the same size as input images, 32-bit floating-point, single-channel

-    :param err: Output vector (CV_32FC1 type) that contains min eigen value.
+    :param err: Output vector (CV_32FC1 type) that contains the difference between patches around the original and moved points or min eigen value if ``getMinEigenVals`` is checked.
 It can be NULL, if not needed.